Difference Between Ego and Superego

 Main Differences Between Ego and Superego

 1. Ego refers to that part of the psyche, which is a controlling component and also realistic.
-On the other hand, the Superego is the moralising part of the psyche, which is the last component and also critical by characteristic.
+On the other hand, the Superego is the moralizing part of the psyche, which is the last component and also critical by characteristic.

-2. Ego puts more emphasis on the consequences of certain actions and the long term benefits.
-On the other hand, the Superego nearly functions the same as the ego, but it also emphasizes other rules and norms while dealing with a certain action by a man and its consequences.
+2. Ego puts more emphasis on the consequences of certain actions and the long-term benefits.
+On the other hand, the Superego functions nearly the same as the ego, but it also emphasizes other rules and norms while dealing with a certain action by a man and its consequences.

 5. Ego is generalized as common sense.
 On the other hand, the Superego is generalized as conscience.